niryariv/KalSMS/server/php/README.txt

     git submodule init
     php server.php

-example/config.php contains the list of phone numbers and passwords for phones running KalSMS.
+example/config.php contains the list of phone numbers and passwords for phones running EnvayaSMS.

-On a phone running KalSMS, go to Menu -> Settings and enter:
+On a phone running EnvayaSMS, go to Menu -> Settings and enter:
     * Server URL: The URL to example/www/index.php.
         If you're using server.php, this will be http://<your_ip_address>:8002/
     * Your phone number: One of the phone numbers listed in example/config.php